ampize/docs/content/docs/tutorials/plug/model.md

 <amp-img src="/static/img/plug_model_0.png" width="898"height="721" layout="responsive" class="screenshot">

-The JSON file describes how to get data (API endpoints and parameters) and the response we get.
+The JSON file describes how to get data (API endpoints and parameters) and the response you will get.
 For example, you will find below the JSON file for the Guardian API.

 <amp-gist
     data-gistid="a1d6f1a358767008797de8ab2b4e51d3"